aodhanlutetiae/dj/res.md

 - [Hacks Hackers (World)](https://www.hackshackers.com/)

-\* includes an archive of older emails that have been sent out so you can browse older content
+\* includes an archive of previous emails so you can browse older content

 ---